 - DHCP (Dynamic Host Configuration Protocol)-The network automatically assigns the IP address to the printer.
 The IP address of a printer that uses DHCP can change if the printer is powered off and back on. - Static IP-You set the IP address, subnet mask, and gateway address, as provided by your network support personnel.
 A static IP address does not change when the printer is powered off.
 Some sites may require that the printer has the same IP address at all times.
-Refer to "Set a Static IPv4 Address" on page 16.
+Refer to "Instant Financial Issuance Set a Static IPv4 Address" on page 23.

-Set a Static IPv4 Address
+Instant Financial Issuance Set a Static IPv4 Address

 The default communications method is DHCP (Dynamic Host Configuration Protocol).
-If you need to assign a static IP address, you can use Printer Dashboard to change the address method and enter the address information.
+If you need to assign a static IP address, you can use the front panel to change the address method and enter the address information.